1995 Formula One World Championship

 1995 was also the last season in which the numbering system introduced in 1974 was used.
 From 1996 car numbers would generally be allocated based on the Constructors' Championship order of the previous season.
 This was also the first season of new 3 litre engine Formula and last season in which a V12 engine would race in Formula One.
 Ferrari, the only team racing with V12 in 1995, would switch to using a V10 engine for 1996.
 This was also the last season during which 1992 champion Nigel Mansell competed as he left the sport once more after a shambolic short-lived two-race stint with McLaren which saw him initially unable to fit comfortably in the Woking team's MP4-10 car during pre-season requiring a wider cockpit to be built to suit Mansell which in turn delayed his debut for the team until the third round of the season at Imola before quitting the team after struggling further at the following round in Spain.
 Mansell would never race in the sport again thereafter.

+This was also the first season featuring 17 races since 1977.